vrussillo/moog--pern-app/README.md

 ## Framework
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 <br>
-* in addition to Node, Express, JS, PosgreSQL and React Router.
+* in addition to Node, Express, JS, PosgreSQL, React Router and a custom Restful API.

 ## Demo
 * No need to signup, you can login with the following credentials: